 Even though LinkedIn is a new platform, please don’t throw all of the various emailing best practices to the wind.
 In fact, they’re even more applicable if you want people to actually read your LinkedIn messages.
 Here are the most common reasons why I never reply to your terrible LinkedIn messages.

-And, if you’re looking for an easier way to sell more, try a sales automation CRM, like Spiro!
+And, if you’re looking for an easier way to sell more, try a Proactive Relationship Management platform, like Spiro!

 I have no idea who you are